zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn3.md

     - This allows invented traditions to be held as symbols of "invariance" in times of rapid change in social patterns - establishing "time immemorial customs" that can, as we saw earlier, give the sanction of precedence and legitimize change in the eyes of masses.
+Nominal continuities that have a major impact.
     - "Hobsbawm's point, however, is not to mock such fictions, but to highlight the ideological importance of at least the perception of continuity with the past." [@buchanan_dictionary_2018]